DataONEorg/hashstore-java/README.md

 By calling the various interface methods for  `storeObject`, the calling app/client can validate, store and tag an object simultaneously if the relevant data is available.
 In the absence of an identifier (ex. persistent identifier (pid)), `storeObject` can be called to solely store an object.
-The client is then expected to call `verifyObject` when the relevant metadata is available to confirm that the object has been stored as expected.
+The client is then expected to call `deleteInvalidObject` when the relevant metadata is available to confirm that the object is what is expected.
 And to finalize the process (to make the object discoverable), the client calls `tagObject``.
 In summary, there are two expected paths to store an
 object: